To Everything There is a Season: CEO Ellie Cohen Leaving After Two Decades of Transformational Achievements

 June 18, 2018

-  After 19 years at the helm of Point Blue, I have decided to step down from my role as CEO.
+After almost 20 years at the helm of Point Blue, I have decided to step down from my role as CEO.
 Leading Point Blue during this time of profound environmental change—and consequently this time of great opportunity—has been a tremendous honor.
 I am filled with pride looking back over the past two decades on the difference we’ve made together for our collective future.

 I am also deeply grateful for your support and friendship throughout my journey here…And what an incredible journey it has been!

 When I started in 1999, Point Blue’s annual budget was $2.5 million with 30 staff working out of a former house provided by Audubon Canyon Ranch.
 Today, our budget is almost $14 million with over 180 staff, we own our 20,000 square foot Petaluma headquarters, and we recently acquired the 3,000 square foot Rich Stallcup Intern House, also in Petaluma.

 Building on our long term studies of land birds, seabirds, shorebirds, and vegetation, we now also study krill, whales, soil, water, carbon, microbes and more.
 When I began, most of our data was entered by hand, stored in paper notebooks.
 Today, we are an informatics powerhouse, providing cutting edge decision-support tools and managing over one billion ecological observations collected by partners from across the Western Hemisphere—all stored electronically in the “cloud”— to advance climate-smart conservation.